moj-analytical-services/AP-managers-training/3. Data and information governance/README.md

 #### Access a data source

-By default, users do not have access to any data stored in Amazon S3.
-To get access to a data source, a user must request permission from the relevant admin user.
+By default, you will not have access to any data stored in Amazon S3.
+To get access to a data source, you must request permission from the relevant admin user.

 #### Upload and download data

-Users can upload data to and download data from Amazon S3 using the online console.
+You can upload data to and download data from Amazon S3 using the online console.
+You can access the Amazon S3 console from the Analytical Platform control panel.

 #### Read and write data using analytical tools

-Users can read data stored in Amazon S3 into analytical tools (RStudio and JupyterLab) using the `s3tools` and `boto3` packages.
+You can read data stored in Amazon S3 into analytical tools (RStudio and JupyterLab) using the `s3tools` and `boto3` packages.

 ### Amazon Athena